altcraft/android-sdk/example/README.md

   * S.Msg field — if set, the SDK will use foreground services for subscription and token update requests, displaying a system notification with the specified text while running.
 * **JWT setting**:

-  * "X" button — clear the entered information;
+  * "x" button — clear the entered information;
   * "+" button — save the entered information;
   * Anon.JWT field — set the JWT token for anonymous users;
   * Reg.JWT field — set the JWT token for registered users.